Bill Carollo: National Football League

-He served as the director of the NFL Referees Association, the union representing NFL officials, from 2000 to March 1, 2006.
+He served as the director of the NFL Referees Association (NFLRA), the union representing NFL officials, from 2000 to March 1, 2006.
 He was the center of the negotiations that took place during the 2001 NFL season where there was a work stoppage by game officials.
-The NFL and its game officials eventually agreed on September 19, 2001 to a new six-year Collective Bargaining Agreement that ended a two-week lockout of the regular officials, who returned to work on September 23, 2001.
+The NFL and its game officials eventually agreed on September 19, 2001, to a new six-year Collective Bargaining Agreement that ended a two-week lockout of the regular officials, who returned to work on September 23, 2001.

 Carollo was also the referee of the Houston Texans' inaugural game against the Dallas Cowboys on September 8, 2002.

 On November 18, 2007, Carollo became the first referee in 35 years to officiate a game for the same team in back-to-back weeks during the New England-Buffalo game.
-Bill Leavy was scheduled to officiate the November 11th Buffalo-Miami game, but fell ill.
+Bill Leavy was scheduled to officiate the November 11 Buffalo-Miami game, but fell ill.
 Carollo served as the referee for that contest using Leavy's crew.

 In August 2008, Carollo announced he would retire as an NFL referee at the end of the 2008 NFL season to become the Director of Officiating for the Big Ten Conference.
 His final assignment was for the AFC Championship game between the Pittsburgh Steelers and the Baltimore Ravens on January 18, 2009.
 Don Carey, brother of NFL referee Mike Carey, was promoted from back judge to take Carollo's place as a crew chief.

 In Carollo's twenty-year NFL career he officiated in two Super Bowls, a third SB as alternate referee, eight NFL Conference Championships and one Pro Bowl.
-Currently Bill is Director of Officiating for the Big Ten, Mid-American and Missouri Valley football conferences.
-This new officiating alliance, Midwest Football Officials Alliance was created in 2009 and headquartered in Park Ridge, IL.
+Currently Bill is Coordinator of Officials for the Collegiate Officiating Consortium (COC) which includes the Big Ten, Mid-American and Missouri Valley Football conferences.
+The COC was created in 2009 and headquartered in Rosemont, IL.